owlbarn/tutorial/book/diffequation/README.md

 ### Lorenz Attractor

 Lorenz equations are one of the most thoroughly studied ODEs.
-This system of ODEs is proposed by Edward Lorenz in 1963 to model flow of fluid (the air in particular) from hot area to cold area.
+This system of ODEs is proposed by Edward Lorenz in 1963 to model the flow of fluid (the air in particular) from hot area to cold area.
 Lorenz simplified the numerous atmosphere factors into the simple equations below.

 $$x'(t) = \sigma~(y(t)- x(t))$$
 $$y'(t) = x(t)(\rho - z(t)) - y(t)$$ {#eq:diffequation:lorenz}
 $$z'(t) = x(t)y(t) - \beta~z(t)$$

-Here $x$ is proportional to the rate of convection in the atmospheric flow, $y$ and $z$ are proportional to the horizontal and vertical temperature variation.
+Here $x$ is proportional to the rate of convection in the atmospheric flow; $y$ and $z$ are proportional to the horizontal and vertical temperature variation.
-Parameter $\sigma$ is the Prandtl number, and $\rho$ is the normalised Rayleigh number.
+Parameter $\sigma$ is the [Prandtl number](https://en.wikipedia.org/wiki/Prandtl_number), and $\rho$ is the normalised [Rayleigh number](https://en.wikipedia.org/wiki/Rayleigh_number).
 $\beta$ is related to the geometry of the domain.
 The most commonly used parameter values are: $\sigma = 10, \rho=20$, and $\beta = \frac{8}{3}$.
-Based on these information, we can use `owl-ode` to express the Lorenz equations with code.
+Based on this information, we can use `owl-ode` to express the Lorenz equations with code.

 ```ocaml
 let sigma = 10.